koyealagbe/cs224n_final_project/README.md

-# cs224n Final Project: Comparison of NLP Models for a Writer and Genre Style Controlled Movie Screenplay Generator
+# CS 224n Final Project: Comparison of NLP Models for a Writer and Genre Style Controlled Movie Screenplay Generator

 An NLP model that generates movie screenplays based on genre and director style